intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 The result should be
 >Hello World

-which, indicates that the dependency `demo` egg has been successfully loaded into the running environment.
+which, indicates that the dependency `demo` package has been successfully loaded into the running environment.
 ## Run as Spark Local Mode

 #### 1. Start the container to run spark applications in spark local mode